Will Jacks was in no doubt that Tuesday's 84 at Chester-le-Street was his best batting display for England to date.

 "A five-game series is nice.
 It's the first time I've played in one.
 Playing the same opposition you get in a nice rhythm, the team gets time together and this squad is growing."

-That Jacks is part of this new era of English white-ball cricket, not least as the designated offspinner following Moeen Ali's retirement, is no surprise.
-What is surprising is that it is only now that he has been seen as part of the solution.
+That Jacks is part of this new era of English white-ball cricket, not least as the designated offspinner following Moeen Ali's retirement, and thus a balancing allrounder, is no surprise.
+What is surprising is that it is only now that he is being regarded as part of the solution, even if the timing could not be better with Brendon McCullum taking the limited overs reins in the new year ahead of February's Champions Trophy.

 It is two years ago this week that Jacks made his first international appearance on England's T20I tour of Pakistan, before returning with the Test squad and taking 6 for 161 on debut in the first Test at Rawalpindi.
 At the time, he felt like the coming man across all formats, yet he has still not fully arrived as an England cricketer.